In Memoriam: A Tribute to Former Board Member Pippa Shaddick

 “We all know that women are under-represented in boardrooms across this country, but women of colour are even fewer in numbers.
 Our boards need more women like Pippa who can bring a breath of fresh air and much-needed energy to positions of power.
 Who can roll up their sleeves and get actual work done,” Farida said about Pippa's legacy and one of the many ways in which she improved and inspired the work of the Linden Board.

 Indeed, The Linden School is enormously indebted to Pippa Shaddick for her contributions.
-Her vibrant presence will always be felt and remembered, and her contribution to the mission will be carried on through an annual in-memoriam scholarship we would like to establish in her honour at our school.
+Her vibrant presence will always be felt and remembered, and her contribution to the mission will be carried on through an annual in-memoriam award or scholarship we would like to establish in her honour at our school.